Today's Articles

 Avery Institute

-The founding of Avery Normal Institute in 1865 is celebrated on this date.
-Located in Charleston, SC, Avery Normal Institute was a nationally recognized Black educational institution that trained young adults in professional careers and leadership roles for nearly 100 years.
+This date celebrates the founding of Avery Normal Institute in 1865.
+In Charleston, SC, Avery Normal Institute was a nationally recognized Black educational institution that trained young adults in professional careers and leadership roles for nearly 100 years.

-Charleston residents like Mamie Garvin Fields avoided Avery, feeling that the school helped maintain intra-segregation or segregation within the black community between light-skinned and dark-skinned individuals.
-Others believed, however, that the work done at Avery by its students served to lessen such divisions, adopting the missionary ideals of guiding the race to a better future.
+Charleston residents like Mamie Garvin Fields avoided Avery, feeling that the school helped maintain intra-segregation or segregation within the Black community between light-skinned and dark-skinned individuals.
+Others believed, however, that the work done at Avery by its students lessened such divisions, adopting the missionary ideals of guiding the race to a better future.

-The Avery Normal Institute closed in 1954, but its graduates carried on its legacy and tradition of community leadership and educational excellence.
+Although the Avery Normal Institute closed in 1954, its graduates carried on its legacy and tradition of community leadership and educational excellence.
 This was especially apparent in 1978 when Avery graduates organized the Avery Institute of Afro-American History and Culture, a community-based historical society.

 To Become a Community Service Manager